-Section 89(2) of the Act does allow for the Notice of Direct Request Proceeding to be left with an adult who apparently resides with the tenant, only when considering the issuance of an Order of Possession for the landlord.
+Section 89(2) of the Act allows for the Notice of Direct Request Proceeding to be left with an adult who apparently resides with the tenant, only when considering the issuance of an Order of Possession for the landlord.

-The Proof of Service of the Notice of Direct Request Proceeding that was submitted by the landlord indicates service to Person O.H., but there is no indication or documentation in the evidence that the person who received the documents was an adult, or that they apparently reside with the tenant.
+The Proof of Service of the Notice of Direct Request Proceeding that was submitted by the landlord indicates service to Person G.C., but there is no indication or documentation in the evidence that the person who received the documents was an adult, or that they apparently reside with the tenant.

-I find that I am not able to confirm service of the Notice of the Direct Request Proceedings in compliance with the Section 89 of the Act which is a requirement of the direct request process.
-For this reason, the landlord's application for an Order of Possession and a Monetary Order for unpaid rent is dismissed with leave to reapply.
+I find that I am not able to confirm service of the Notice of the Direct Request Proceedings in compliance with section 89 of the Act and for this reason, the landlord's application for an Order of Possession and a Monetary Order for unpaid rent is dismissed with leave to reapply.